Mouth care for people with dementia

 If you need to brush the person’s teeth for them, you could try:

-- When you are helping your family member or close friend who has dementia to brush their teeth you may find that their gums bleed.
-This means that they have some residual plaque in their mouth, which is irritating their gums
+When you are helping your family member or close friend who has dementia to brush their teeth you may find that their gums bleed.
+This means that they have some plaque in their mouth, which is irritating their gums.

 Many people living with dementia will have dentures.
 It’s crucial that the dentures are kept clean and are replaced if they become loose.
 If someone has recently received dentures to replace lost teeth, they may need support in forming new cleaning habits.
 You might like to try the following with the person living with dementia:

-- making sure they leave their mouth free of dentures to rest over-night
+- making sure they take their dentures out overnight.

 Encouraging oral care if someone is reluctant